Gluten Intolerance Symptoms Checklist

 Signs of indigestion

 Your energy level is another indicator.
 Are you always feeling sluggish?
 You’re 28 however feel you’re 208?
-Gluten intolerant individuals feel totally drained after a meal because of the effects in the digestive system.
+Gluten-intolerant individuals feel drained after a meal because of the effects on the digestive system.
 The larger the meals, the more exhausted you feel.
 This is something that you can quickly keep track of.

 Check out 5 Gluten-free diet mistakes you must avoid.